GPif/blog-source/_drafts/beyond-a-simple-developer.md

 The first step when you want to tackle a project is to start by decomposing, whether you use an oriented object language, a functional language or whatever, the first step to design a software of any kind, is to determine the pieces that it compose.
 Generally, after this step you should notice the emeregence of some [design pattern](https://en.wikipedia.org/wiki/Software_design_pattern).
 Good news, you can now refere to a well documented legacy of software designer.
 So far, you have not written a single line of code but your software have all its structure.
 Half th job is done

-## What you need
+## Thinking ahead on how and where it will run

-Knowing a bit more on what the code will look like,  you can figure out your needs, what library will it depends, does it lie on database, on what kind?
+Knowing a bit more on what the code will look like, you can figure out your needs, what library will it depends on, does it lie on database, of what kind?
 A relation based one or a document one, how you will test.

-## Thinking ahead on how and where it will run
+Once this questions answere, you can figure out the architectural schema needed.
+It can be quite simple, for instance, a simple webap will only need an application server and a database, to more complicated, if you need a micro service applications with an asynchron message passing service.

+## What you need?

+It is time to setup your dev environement.
+Generally it is about taking your architeur schema an figure out how to run them locally.
+You can either run them all or use some mock to simulate there behavior.
+Also, how to setup a test environment and a continuous integration.

+## Time to code!

+Yes, about time, there you will see that it is just a translation of what you planned in previous steps.

 # Develop, doesn't end once delivered